gabrieletiboni/random-envs/README.md

 ```
 See `test.py` for a pseudo-example in a sim-to-real transfer scenario.
 See `train_random_envs.py` in [this repo](https://github.com/gabrieletiboni/sb3-gym-interface) for a full example of an actual training of an RL agent on random-envs environments.

+### Troubleshooting
+- If having trouble while installing mujoco-py, see [#627](https://github.com/openai/mujoco-py/issues/627) to install all dependencies through conda.

 ## Citing
 If you use this repository, please consider citing